Tour of USS COD - Galley

 GALLEY

 The submarine's galley is one of the most important facilities aboard the boat.
-All food for the entire crew, including the officers, is prepared here.
+All food for the entire crew, including the officers, was prepared here.
 Because the submarine service depends on volunteers the food is always the highest possible quality.
-Working in this very small, but very efficient, space COD's cooks and bakers can prepare three meals a day (and continuous snacks) including all bread and other baked goods for up to 100 or more men.
+Working in this very small, but very efficient, space the mess cooks prepared three meals a day (and continuous snacks) including all bread and other baked goods for up to 100 or more men.
 It is interesting to note that these galleys were among the first 'all-electric' kitchens.

 picture of the Galley

 Just outside the galley is the crew's mess area.
 The four tables and benches here seat up to 24 men at a time.
-When meals are not being served this space is used as a general purpose meeting and lounge area for the crew.
+When meals were not being served this space was used as a general purpose meeting and lounge area for the crew.

 picture of the Crew's Mess